Ad Network vs Ad Exchange vs DSP

 When Should You Use a DSP?

-When you consider moving to a demand-side platform, you’re thinking of going to the next level of digital advertising.
-To automate the media buying process, you should opt for programmatic advertising with a DSP.
+When you consider moving to a demand-side platform, you’re considering going to the next level of digital advertising.
+You should opt for programmatic advertising with a DSP to automate the media buying process.

 As a result, the DSP will allow you to manage several ad exchanges efficiently in one dashboard, providing extensive support.
 Also, it prevents your budget from being wasted on exposures that guarantee little to no returns, thus improving your ROI.